DangerNoodle21/National_Capstone_Vision/README.md

 Languages: Python, C++

-This repository holds a computer vision program created for use in robotic competition.
-It was developed to detect certain predetermined objects, ascertain certain about the object and relay that information back to the user.
-This project was created to fulfill the requirements for a Master’s Degree in computer science from National University.
+This repository holds a computer vision program created for use during robotic competitions.
+It was developed to detect certain predetermined objects, ascertain certain details about the object and relay that information back to the user.
+This project was created to fulfill requirements for a Master’s Degree in computer science from National University.

 ##### Goal for this Project: